BryanJacobs/FIDO2Applet/docs/certs.md

 # Installing the Applet for Basic Attestation

 A default install of the FIDO2Applet will use "self attestation".
-This disables any CTAP1/U2F functionality (U2F requires attestation certificates).
+This prevents any potential CTAP1/U2F functionality (U2F requires attestation certificates).
 The authenticator will have a CTAP2 AAGUID of all zeros.